barry205/entity_view_count/readme.md

   how many times the user's nodes, comments, and terms was viewed by any user.
 * When displaying a list of users you can sort the users by the number of their viewed entities.
+* When displaying a list of entities you can sort them by the amount of times there were viewed.
+The best use case is to display in a view the most viewed node/comment/term